cto-ai/sdk-go/CONTRIBUTING.md

 git `master` is always the current release.

 Notes:
-- The documentation for Go module versioning is not very good and it is unclear why the process we attempted was not successful
 - Unlike our other languages, there is no way to specify a flexible dependency version in a `go.mod` file.
 This causes problems with the smooth updating of the SDK to new versions.